ivycat/posts-in-page/posts-in-page/readme.txt

 You bet.

+= Will it make me coffee?

+Not likely, but let us know if it does; then we'll know we have something special.

 == Screenshots ==

 1. Embed a shortcode into a page and it will automatically pull in the post(s) you need.
+2. Embed shortcodes directly in your template using `do_shortcode`.

 == Changelog ==

 = 1.2.0 =
+* Code maintenance to better comply with standards
+* Added post pagination
-* Code maintenance, added pagination, plugin now honors default post reading settings under Settings/Reading in the WordPress Dashboard.
+* Plugin now honors default post reading settings under Settings/Reading in the WordPress Dashboard.
+* Improved and simplified documentation.

 = 1.1.1 =
 * Code maintenance, fix for category bug, also added ability for multiple post types per shortcode.